Family Engagement Ideas: Do Differently, Not More - ParentPowered®

 An equitable and inclusive environment is critical for families to trust in and collaborate with their schools.
 Culturally responsive family engagement practices, especially when families are on campus, create a sense of trust and respect necessary for building relationships with parents, caregivers, and guardians.

+Embracing linguistic diversity is important when nurturing an inclusive environment where every family feels understood and valued.
 For all school events, make sure to communicate to non-native English-speaking families what translation services are available.
-Organize any multilingual staff or volunteers available to translate so that they are obvious and easy for families to find — large name tags designating their language as in “Hablo Español” or “Tiếng Việt” are a great way to help staff stand out.
+Organize any multilingual staff or parent volunteers available to translate so that they are obvious and easy for families to find — large name tags designating their language as in “Hablo Español” or “Tiếng Việt” are a great way to help staff stand out.
 Where needed, make families aware of any accessibility issues in advance of onsite events.

 Providing parents, caregivers, and guardians with the necessary support during family engagement activities makes them feel welcome and signals that schools value their families.
 And this gesture goes a long way to building stronger relationships between home and school.

 Less formal occasions also offer yet another opportunity to build connections with families.
-Family engagement ideas here center on building relationships and trust through smaller-sized communication practices between staff and families.
-When parents drop off their kids at school or stop by the front office, staff can again take advantage of the in-person moments to cultivate said trust.
+Family engagement ideas here center on building relationships and trust through smaller-sized communication practices between staff and school families.
+When parents drop off their kids at school or stop by the front office, staff can again take advantage of the moments on campus to cultivate said trust.

-Consider providing professional development for school staff that helps them transform that informal meeting with a parent in the hallway into family engagement moments.
-Active listening practices are a great place to start cultivating positive relationships, key in the recipe for positive school climate.
+Consider providing professional development for faculty that helps them transform that informal meeting with a parent in the hallway into family engagement moments.
+Active listening practices are a great place to start cultivating positive relationships, which are key in the recipe for positive school climate.

 Teachers are often the best messengers for sharing new learning ideas with families, too.
 For instance, teachers can recommend easy, everyday learning activities for families and students to do together during at-home routines — activities like those offered by ParentPowered.
 By encouraging greater parent involvement in small, fun ways at home, teachers strengthen parents’ muscles for supporting their children’s learning anytime, anywhere.

-For a passive form of outreach to families, try putting together a “Family Information Wall” with grab-and-go resources in school hallways.
+Not all forms of family engagement require active attention from educators.
+For a more passive form of outreach to families, try putting together a “Family Information Wall” with grab-and-go resources in school hallways.
 This strategy gives families another way to connect with schools whenever they are on campus.
 It also helps schools in turn better support the whole family unit, especially when these information walls feature family-centered services in their local community or other valuable community-based resources.

 Give families a voice in your decisions